could this be the happiest house in the world?

 Dining in a sun rainshower by a river where the chef had set up a cooking station for our three course meal

-Every day the activities were tailored according t need and desire.
+Every day the activities were tailored according to need and desire.
 There are hikes to nearby villages, monasteries, pop up lunches by a river, with full chef station in the middle of nature; as well as camping overnight at Ratnage Ridge, where you can see Everest.

-Happy House is on of the most rare experiences available in the hotel world, and it feels like a privilege to stay there.
+Happy House is one of the most rare experiences available in the hotel world, and it feels like a privilege to stay there.
 It is a place where you can learn about spirituality, Buddhism, sherpa culture and connect with incredible locals to find the peace to switch off from the world.
 It is no coincidence that Happy House is very near to a Beyul in the Khumbu Valley.
 A Beyul is a place where the spiritual and physical connect to create a paradise, and a place where deep insight can be gained.
 After seven days at Happy House, you will understand why.

 Happy House is priced from $700USD per person per night all inclusive of food, board and activities.